 How to Upgrade an Engagement Ring?

 Of course, upgrading your ring doesn’t necessarily mean a complete replacement.
 It might just mean resetting a stone or adding other stones if the current setting allows it.
 You can add color with sapphires, rubies or emeralds.
 You can, if the band is still in good condition, add decoration to the shoulders or even some engraving.

-The fact is that an engagement ring can be upgraded at any time, and in whatever manner you see fit, although asking your partner about it within a few weeks might just be a little too early!
+The fact is that an engagement ring can be upgraded at any time, and in whatever manner you see fit, although asking your partner about it within a few weeks of receiving the original ring might just be a little too early!

 A good time to bring the subject up might be when finances have changed sufficiently that an upgrade won’t cause any hardship.
 Any changes at this stage will almost always be aesthetic, not sentimental, so there’s no real point in exposing yourself to struggling to pay for the changes you want.
 If you have a budget which restricts what you can do, then consider how best to get the most bang for your buck.
 The center stone will almost certainly be the most expensive part of any engagement ring, so see about building around that.

 The 3 Ways to Upgrade your Engagement Ring

 The first way to upgrade your engagement ring would be to change elements in the original ring that improves its worth.